JakeSteam/blog-personal/_drafts/2023-01-09-complete-guide-to-forza-horizon-5-badges.md

 [![](/assets/images/2023/badges-opponents-740w.png)](/assets/images/2023/badges-opponents.png)

 * **1: Level**: This refers to their overall Forza level.
-Generally people who have prestiged a couple of times (the small number next to the star) are going to be better drivers.
+Generally people who have prestiged a couple of times (the small number under the star) are going to be better drivers.
 * **2: Badge**: Players often have their highest level based badge equipped, or their rarest action / completion based one.
 As such, someone with the gold level 1000 badge are probably going to be very, very fast!
 * **3: Car**: Whilst different cars suit different play styles (see [Cars & Tunes](#cars--tunes)), some are just objectively bad.
 If you see "meta" cars like the Hot Wheels BTTB, Brabham BT62, or Viper ACR, the player knows a bit about tuning and online racing.
 * **4: Class**: An easy check.
 If their car isn't close to the max for that class, it's not going to be fast.
 E.g., good luck to a 940 rated car in S2 (900-998)!